I spent the better part of this evening debating homosexuality with someone.

 Revisionist hermeneutics can seem pretty silly when we consider who Jesus was.
 Jesus, a first-century Jewish theologian, would almost certainly have held the traditional Jewish belief about same-sex relations—that is, he would have believed such sexual activity was sinful.
 Had Jesus departed significantly from Jewish tradition on this front, we can be sure that his disagreement would have been recorded (just like his reconsideration of divorce or his new interpretation of adultery).
 None of his biographers include a single instance of Jesus challenging the mainstream Jewish understanding of homosexuality, and Jesus more than once affirmed a male-female pattern of coupling as the proper domestic arrangement; it’s safe to conclude, then, that Christ would have agreed with the Levitical assessment of homosexuality as a sin.
 Any confusion about this seems motivated by contemporary politics, not ancient history.

-To top if off, if you think about the actual act of sodomy, putting anything inside an anal cavity with feces, well, is in no way Godly.
+To top if off, if you think about the actual act of sodomy, something that involves touching feces, well, there is no way that can be Godly.

 I will most likely be unfriended for that, no biggie.
 As the end draws near, followers of God will find their worst enemies will be people who call themselves Christians.
 It will be friends, family, church members that will do the most persecution of God’s true church.
 This world has come to a point where people use the word “love” to dismiss sins, but that’s mans standards, not God’s.